couchbase/query/docs/n1ql-select.md

     * Update syntax diagram to show subquery in FROM clause
 * 2015-04-03 - Hints
     * Add syntax for index hints
+* 2015-04-04 - Set operators
+    * Allow parentheses for setting precedence of set operators
+    * Allow full select as term of set operators

 ### Open issues